labex-labs/open-source-labs/git/30-seconds-of-git/lab-set-default-push-branch/step1.md

    ```
    Git will push your changes to a branch named `my-branch` on the remote repository.

-This is the result of running `git log -r`:
+This is the result of running `git log`:
 ![<result>](./assets/challenge-set-default-push-branch-step1-1.png)